-In 2012, Ford ranked number 15 on Interbrand's list of Best Global Green Brands.
-The rankings are determined via an analysis of 82 submetrics across six pillars: governance, stakeholder engagement, operations, supply chain, transportation and logistics, products and services.
+In 2013, Ford ranked number 2 on Interbrand's list of Best Global Green Brands, up from number 15 in 2012.
+The rankings are determined via an analysis of 83 submetrics across six pillars: governance, stakeholder engagement, operations, supply chain, transportation and logistics, products and services.
+Also, each brand was evaluated based on how the public perception of its environmental sustainability initiatives matched up to its actual performance.